givasile/effector/docs/README.md

 # Documentation

-The docs build follows one explicit model with four buckets (see `DOCS_PIPELINE_PLAN.md` for the full rationale):
+The docs build follows one explicit model with four buckets:

 | Bucket | What | Where | How to update |
 |---|---|---|---|